Optimal Inspection and Maintenance Planning for Deteriorating Structural Components through Dynamic Bayesian Networks and Markov Decision Processes: Numerical experiments: Crack growth represented by time-invariant parameters.

 \section{Numerical experiments: Crack growth represented by time-invariant parameters.}

-With the main objective of quantifying the differences in policies and costs between POMDP and heuristic-based I\&M approaches, a set of numerical experiments is performed in this section.
+With the main objectives of providing implementation details for the two presented POMDP formulations, as well as quantifying the differences in policies and costs between POMDP and heuristic-based I\&M approaches, a set of numerical experiments is performed in this section.
 All computations are conducted on an Intel Core $i9-7900X$ processor with a clock speed of $3.30 \:GHz$.
 The experiments consist in identifying the optimal I\&M strategy for a structural component subjected to fatigue deterioration.
-The crack $d_{t+1}$ is computed as a function of the crack at the previous time step $d_t$:
+In particular, the first presented I\&M planning setting (in Section \ref{Subsec:Case1}) is inspired by an earlier investigation of risk-based maintenance planning methods \citep{JanniePOMDP2015}.
+In that study, the fatigue deterioration model was approximated by a 2-parameter Weibull distribution, whereas a physically-based crack growth model is directly utilized here.
+According to this fracture mechanics model, the crack size $d_{t+1}$ is computed as a function of the crack size at the previous time step $d_t$:

-This Markovian model is derived from Paris' law and was originally proposed in \citep{Ditlevsen2007StructuralMethods}.
-The uncertainty in the process is incorporated through the random variables listed in Table \ref{Tab:exam1par}, where $S_{R}$ stands for stress range, $C_{FM}$ corresponds to a crack growth parameter and $d_0$ represents the initial crack size.
+This Markovian model is derived from Paris' law, as shown in \citep{Ditlevsen2007StructuralMethods}.
+The process uncertainty is incorporated through the random variables listed in Table \ref{Tab:exam1par}, where $S_{R}$ stands for stress range, $C_{FM}$ corresponds to a crack growth parameter, and $d_0$ represents the initial crack size.
 While the crack distribution evolves over time, the parameters $C_{FM}$ and $S_{R}$ are time-invariant random variables.
 The remaining parameters, i.e. the crack growth parameter $m$ and the number of cycles $n$ are considered deterministic.
 The component fails once the crack exceeds the plate thickness $d_c$ and its considered life spans over a finite horizon $t_N$ of 30 years.